 Contract General Counsel, P.C.

 Estate planning may seem overwhelming, but an experienced estate planning attorney can guide you through the process.
-At the law firm of General Counsel, P.C., our Estate Planning Team, led by attorney Ann-Marie Murzin, can help you plan for the future whether protecting you and your loved ones with a personal estate plan, or through business succession planning.
+At the law firm of General Counsel, P.C., our Estate Planning Team, can help you plan for the future whether protecting you and your loved ones with a personal estate plan, or through business succession planning.